-- $1,400+ -- Median annual out of pocket costs for CKD patients who aren’t on dialysis.
-In fact, studies show that patients with CKD have higher health care costs – including medical, dental, and vision care – than people with cancer and stroke.
+- $1,400+ is the median annual out of pocket costs for CKD patients who aren’t on dialysis.
+Studies show that patients with CKD have higher health care costs — including medical, dental, and vision care — than people with cancer and stroke.

 Nutrition is key